Kyriaki Karadelis

 The judge said he thought Noodle Development’s right to seek permanent relief was intended to exist only after the arbitral tribunal had determined a substantive claim in its favour.

 The judge also commented on the one-sided nature of the right to seek injunctive relief in the agreement, referring to an earlier ruling of the US District Court of Arizona from this July – Wernett v Serv Phoenix.
-In Wernett, the court held that under Arizona law, an arbitration agreement giving just one side the right to seek relief was unconscionable.
+In Wernett, the court held that under Arizona law, an arbitration agreement that gave only one side the right to seek relief was unconscionable.
 The judge noted that if Noodles Development ever did seek an injunction from the court, the validity of the clause would have to be considered first.

-Herman says that Noodles Development has now sent Latham Noodles a draft petition, seeking to take the dispute to arbitration as agreed.
+Mario stated further that Noodles Development has now sent Latham Noodles a draft petition, seeking to take the dispute to arbitration as agreed.

 - Judge Neil V Wake